mendix/docs/ATS/Mendix+Actions/DataGrid+TemplateGrid+ListView/Get+Row+Cell+Value.md

 title: "Get Row Cell Value"
 ---
 ## Description
 Returns the cell value of a given DataGrid row as string, specified by the column name.

+## Supported Widgets
+ + DataGrid

 ## Usage
 You have to pass a DataGrid row as WebElement and the column name to determine which cell you want to read.
 To get the DataGrid row, use the actions [Find Item/Row](Find+ItemRow), [Find Item/Row (by child element)](Find+ItemRow+by+child) or [Find/Assert DataGrid Row](FindAssert+DataGrid+Row).